Sector Breakdown

 Utilities (XLU)

 The trend sequence in XLU is less clear than the previous charts.
 We can say it is at the highs of the channel and has momentum divergence, and which suggests it should pull back.
-However its position in the long term trend is not clear.
+However, its position in the long-term trend is not clear.

 Consumer Staples (XLP)

-XLP has already rolled over and is in danger of breaking the long term channel.
+XLP has already rolled over and is in danger of breaking the long-term channel.

 Energy (XLE)

 XLE has a very different cycle to the other sectors.
 You can't say it is in the last phase of its uptrend.
-Rather it is in the middle of its long term channel with plenty room in both directions.
+Rather it is in the middle of its long-term channel with plenty room in both directions.

 Conclusions